 The downside of these caches is that they cause significantly more writes.
-When a set-associative cache admits a small object (say, 100 B), it must write at least one flash page (4 KB), resulting in large ALWA (40 \times).
-Even worse, these caches perform random writes, leading to DLWA of $2\times$ to 10× [67].
-Since write amplification (WA) is the product of ALWA and DLWA, a set-associative cache's WA easily exceeds 100×.
+When a set-associative cache admits a small object (say, 100 B), it must write at least one flash page (4 KB), resulting in large ALWA (40×).
+Even worse, these caches perform random writes, leading to DLWA of $2\times$ to $10\times$ [67].
+Since write amplification (WA) is the product of ALWA and DLWA, a set-associative cache's WA easily exceeds $100\times$.
 To mitigate this, Meta's flash caches use only 50% of the drive [16], increasing miss ratio and carbon emissions.

 Hierarchical.
-FairyWREN builds on Kangaroo [67, 68], a hierarchical flash cache for small objects that combines a small log-structured cache (KLog) and a large set-associative cache (KSet) (Fig. 5c).
+FairyWren builds on Kangaroo [67, 68], a hierarchical flash cache for small objects that combines a small log-structured cache (KLog) and a large set-associative cache (KSet) (Fig. 5c).
 Kangaroo uses KLog to reduce ALWA and KSet to reduce DRAM.
+Objects are first written to KLog.
+Once KLog is full, these objects are then rewritten in batches to KSet in a flush operation.
+Since KLog holds many objects, several objects admitted during a flush will map to the same set in KSet.
+The ALWA for writing each set is then amortized across all objects that map to that set.
+In essence, KLog is a buffer that finds set collisions for KSet in order to reduce writes.
+The larger KLog is, the more collisions will be found during flush operations, lowering KSet's ALWA in exchange for higher DRAM overhead.
+Kangaroo also employs a selective threshold admission policy to limit which objects are written from KLog to KSet, further reducing flash writes in KSet.

-Objects are first buffered in KLog and then admitted in batches to KSet, amortizing its ALWA across several admitted objects.
-KSet comprises more than 90% of the cache capacity, limiting the DRAM needed to index KLog.
-Kangaroo also includes a selective admission policy to reduce flash writes and a partitioned index data structure to reduce DRAM.
-Due to its low DRAM overhead, Kangaroo achieves large emission reductions over a memoryoptimized log-structured cache, Flashield [35], for workloads with many small objects (Fig. 11 in Sec.
-6.2).
+Kangaroo still only needs 5-10% of flash for KLog to substantially reduce KSet's writes.
+Since KSet comprises more than 90% of the cache capacity, the DRAM needed to index KLog is limited.
+Kangaroo also uses a highly-optimized partitioned index data structure to reduce the DRAM used by KLog.
+Due to its low DRAM overhead, Kangaroo achieves large emission reductions over a memory-optimized log-structured cache, Flashield [35], for workloads with many small objects (Fig. 13 in Sec.
+6.3).
+This comparison shows that a carbon-efficient cache needs to have a low DRAM overhead.

-While Kangaroo optimizes both DRAM and ALWA, it still has too many writes because Kangaroo does not address device-level write amplification.
-KSet performs random 4 KB writes, the worst case for DLWA.
-As a result, Kangaroo's emissions do not reduce with denser flash.
-Fig. 4 shows that, for a 10-year lifetime, QLC requires fewer than 0.37 device-writes per day (DWPD) and PLC requires fewer than 0.16 DWPD, whereas Kangaroo performs 1.46 DWPD in our evaluation.
+While Kangaroo greatly reduces writes by limiting ALWA, it still writes too much because Kangaroo cannot control device-level write amplification.
+Kangaroo experiences high DLWA because KSet performs random 4 KB writes, the worst case for DLWA on LBAD devices.
+Because of its high write budget requirements, Kangaroo cannot reduce emissions by moving to denser flash.
+For example, Fig. 4 shows that, for a 10-year lifetime, QLC tolerates only 0.37 device-writes per day (DWPD) and PLC tolerates only 0.16 DWPD.
+Kangaroo performs 1.46 DWPD in our evaluation.
+Our goal is to build a sustainable cache that achieves Kangaroo's low DRAM usage while also writing far less to flash.
+We find that flash caches need a different flash interface in order to reduce DLWA without adding DRAM overhead.

-Write-Read-Erase iNterfaces (WREN)
+4 Write-Read-Erase iNterfaces (WREN)

 Prior flash caches incur excessive DLWA (Sec.
 3).
 The root causes are the mismatch between write and erase granularities and a legacy LBAD interface that hides this mismatch from software.
-This section discusses recent Write-Read-Erase iNterfaces (WREN), such as ZNS [19] and FDP [66], that include Erase as a first-order operation.
+This section discusses recent Write-Read-Erase iNterfaces (WREN), such as ZNS [19] and FDP[66], that include Erase as a first-order operation.
 We show that WREN is necessary but insufficient: a new flash interface does not reduce writes by itself, changes to the cache design are required.